 They can’t produce enamel which means that they don’t have real teeth.
 There are various myths and misconceptions about teeth on geese!

 Besides, if you’ve been curious about knowing what exactly happening under the geese bills, don’t fret.
-We got everything about geese you need to know without bias.
-Indeed, many people wonder if geese have real teeth.

 Are goose teeth real teeth?